Firenz/karumi-jobtest/README.md

 ## Things that could have been done better
 - [Codecov](https://codecov.io/) integration: Though being integrated with Travis CI, with every commit the informs [were always blank](https://docs.codecov.io/docs/error-reference#section-empty-reports), though locally running test coverage worked correctly.
 Seemed to be a problem with folders paths but I didn't know how to fix it.
 So in the end, I removed it to avoid code smell.

 - Testing with React Routing: Being pretty new in testing and TDD, I still don't know how to mock useStats properly in React components.
 Also, I have a warning in history pushes while testing routing between components that I didn't know how to fix.
-These tests are still in the project, marked to be skipped, for the purpose of showcasing the tests.
+These tests are still in the project, marked to be skipped, to showcase the tests.

 - Authentication: I've never worked with authentication and persistence with Javascript & React.
 Ended up using [localStorage to do persistence](https://www.robinwieruch.de/local-storage-react) with a fake token session.
-A good way to have done this would have been: to mock the [auth token with JWT](https://jwt.io/) in the server and both server and app with a shared encrypt key to decipher the auth token.
+A good way to have done this would have been: to mock the [auth token with JWT](https://jwt.io/) in the server and both server and app with a shared encrypted key to decipher the auth token.

 # Development environment
 - Language: Typescript